puzzledcherry/puzzledcherry/README.md

 ### who am i anyways?
 - my name is skyla!
 - im an undergraduate at UWB aiming for a BA in CSSE
-- game devving is my dream! i believe there is so much potential for good in the gaming community
+- game devving is my dream! i believe there is so much untapped potential for good in the gaming community
 - work hard play hard! make sure you drink some water and take a nap ♡